Getting started with JSBML

 - using the JSBML jar file with dependencies, then you just need to include this file in your CLASSPATH.

-- using the JSBML jar file without dependencies, then you need to add all the needed dependecies of JSBML.
+- using the JSBML jar file without dependencies, then you need to add all the needed dependencies of JSBML.

 Using the JSBML JAR with dependencies